-- Establishing of a Purchasing Ombudsperson Fair Business Hotline Panasonic promotes fair and equal procurement activities based on our Clean Procurement Declaration.
-We have created the Fair Business Hotline, a fair and objective organization, as a means for reporting in the event that any of our procurement staff have violated any laws or regulations, agreements with suppliers, the Panasonic Code of Conduct, or other procurement rules, or is suspected to be about to do so in the near future. - ▶ Our Company (Clean Procurement Declaration)
+Panasonic promotes fair and equal procurement activities based on our Clean Procurement Declaration.
+We have created a global hotline to act as a reporting system in the event that any of our procurement staff or departments have violated any laws or regulations, agreements with suppliers, the Panasonic Code of Conduct, or other procurement rules, or are suspected to be about to do so.